RaganiKumari9798/Realtime-Collaboration-tool/README.md

 ---
 ## 🙋‍♀️ Author
 ### Ragani Kumari
-Intern at CodTech
+Intern at CodTech<br>
 GitHub: @RaganiKumari9798

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License.<br>
 It is open source and free to use for learning and development purposes.